catliba/catlib.com/src/content/we-back.md

 With two years of not practicing the art of journalism, I hope I still got it in me to write something of value.

 ## Time Consumption
 The saying goes: "Time is money," and I agree.
 Time is money, but to quantify your life to how much money you make per hour is such a bleak way to live.
 Obviously, get a job, make money, support yourself and hopefully your family in the future.
 That is the path of life we all walk.
 But when I do what I love, time gets lost in between.
-I don't consider my time spent as a sacrifice, but rather an investment towards my future.
+I don't consider my time spent as a sacrifice, but rather a byproduct.

 ## Interests
 What is it that I love though?
 Is it sustainable?
 Obviously if I love doomscrolling on Instagram reels, its over for me, I'm probably not going to get anywhere in life.
 But what about other hobbies?
 Coding is obviously a lucrative hobby to have, if I enjoy doing that, then I'll probably get paid doing it down the line.
 If I love math, that also is promising.
 If I love music, I see potential in my future as well.
 I'm not saying that I like or dislike any of the things I just listed, but perhaps some have started to grow on me with my old age.